BenWashburn1457/StartUp/README.md

 + **Websocket** - Placed the table of updates on the side of screen.

 ### JavaScript Deliverables
 + **HTML Pages** - The 2048 game on the play.html works because of JavaScript.
 It controls the game logic as well as the display on the screen.
+There is an event listerner that detects when the arrow keys are pressed, which then moves the squares within the game table.
+Handles the movement and combination of squares to help accomplish the goal of getting to 2048.
 + **Login** - Now the login username is saved on the browser and displayed in the top right through Javascript
 + **DB** - The javascript will store data about scores and add them to the database
 + **Websocket** - The Javascript will edit the reecnt news table with all the data recieved from websocket